Delivery Modality

 For every course, professors and students are provided with two documents that outline what, when, and how teaching and evaluation will happen.
 Specifically:

-The course outline is a standardized document that summarizes the essential course information, including learning outcomes and evaluations for all sections of a course in the current academic year (September to August).
-The course outline identifies the responsibilities and expectations of the students, professor, and College, and represents a contractual arrangement between the College and the students that supports the achievement of learning outcomes and academic progression (see Policy A113).
+The course outline is a standardized document that summarizes essential course information, including learning outcomes that must be taught and evaluations that must be given for all sections of a course.
+The outline identifies responsibilities and expectations of the students, professor, and College, and represents a contractual arrangement between the College and the students that supports the achievement of learning outcomes and academic progression (see Policy A113).
 Generally speaking, the outline is a public document, and its content must be adhered to by faculty and students.
-You cannot make changes to this document during the semester.
+This document cannot be modified during the semester.

-The course plan shows the sequence a course’s topics, required preparation for each topic, and corresponding learning resources and evaluations, typically week-by-week.
+The course plan shows the weekly or unit sequence of a course’s topics, required preparation for each topic, and corresponding learning resources and evaluations.
 If a course has sections with differing delivery methods, there may be more than one course plan for a course.
 The course plan is a private document that provides context and detail for the outline in support of an active course section or sections.
 In the case of unanticipated disruptions (e.g., inclement weather) or in accordance with students’ learning needs, it is possible to adapt the course plan during the semester.
 Any such changes should be communicated to students via FOL (and in advance where possible) and discussed with your Academic Manager and/or Program Coordinator.

 Students and professors have access to these two documents through FanshaweOnline: